 UROP is also charged with providing support and leadership in the area of student innovation.
 We assist students in finding practical applications for their work and promote the importance of moving research and innovation into society to solve the world's problems.
 The InVenture Prize, one of the largest invention competitions in the United States, seeks students with an entrepreneurial and inventive interest to apply their skills and see the world as endless opportunities.

 Additional opportunities include the President's Undergraduate Research Awards (PURA), the Research Option, spring symposia, and workshops and training sessions promoting good research practices.
-Students may also be interested in participating in the Student Activities Board for Undergraduate Research (SABUR) or in Georgia Tech's Undergraduate Research Journal, The Tower.
+Students may also be interested in participating in the Georgia Tech's Undergraduate Research Journal, The Tower.
 Students may also reach out to the Undergraduate Research Ambassadors regarding any of the UROP programs or for assistance in finding research opportunities at Georgia Tech.

 More information is available on the Undergraduate Research web page.